 The ocean liners played their part too in the effective democratization of dining.
 The class system became more defined and on a person's financial status, rather than their social position, following the structures set in place by the railway companies with their three class system.
 Before this, in the 1880s and 90s, there were two classes - Cabin (1st) and Steerage (3rd) - the differences between the two were huge.
 Cabin was luxurious, even by today’s standards.
 The finest food served at table by uniformed stewards with crested china, silver-plate and glassware.
 By comparison in Steerage basic meals, mostly consisting of boiled meats and vegetables cooked in a single pantry with passengers serving themselves cafeteria style and eating their meals next to where they slept; until the early 1890s they even had to provide their own eating utensils.

-Above, Steerage accommodation in White Star liners in the 1880s was failrly basic compared with the accommodation provided for 3rd Class passengers in Titanic.
+Above, Steerage accommodation in White Star liners in the 1880s was fairly basic compared with the accommodation provided for 3rd Class passengers in Titanic.
 Single men and women were segregated, forward and aft; the midships of the vessel reserved for families.
 All Steerage passengers took their meals below deck and next to their bunks.
 The bunks and tables were designed in such a way as to be portable.
-At the end of the voyage to New York, the accommodation was turned over for the carriage of frieght or livestock.
+At the end of the voyage to New York, the accommodation was turned over for the carriage of freight or livestock.
 In this way White Star was able to off-set the costs of the largely one-way emigrant traffic and increase its profits per voyage.
-(Click on images to enlarge)

 The emergence of a new middle-class of white collar worker - teachers, factory managers, lawyers - meant Cabin was simply too expensive and too exclusive, but travel in Steerage was similarly out of the question.
 The solution was initially to create a small 2nd Cabin, as this new class was eventually styled, in a section of a vessel's existing passenger accommodation.
 The first White Star liner to trial this accommodation, for just 50 'intermediate' passengers, was Adriatic (Yard No. 77) in 1883.